alankent/google-docs-comic-script-formatter/README.md

 - For the comic font I use, "{" and "}" are shown as crows feet, allowing simple inline "{GROAN}" for emotions.

-## Example:
+## Example

 The following shows gives a feeling of what i would type in and format myself.
 I would style the first line with "Title" style, the second line with "Sub-title", and the third line with "Heading 1" manually in Google docs.
+The rest I just type in (Normal paragraph style).

 ```
                 MY TITLE DOCUMENT